 To Preselect or Not?
 As a rule, the SOLIDWORKS software does not require you to preselect objects before opening a menu or dialog box.
 For example, if you want to add some fillets to the edges of your model, you have complete freedom - you can select the edges first and then click the Fillet tool or you can click the Fillet tool and then select the edges.
 The choice is yours.

-Mouse Buttons

-The left, right and middle mouse buttons have distinct meanings in SOLIDWORKS.

-■ Left

-Select objects such as geometry, menus buttons, and objects in the FeatureManager design tree.

-■ Right

-Activates a context sensitive shortcut menu.
-The contents of the menu differ depending on what object the cursor is over.
-These menus also represent shortcuts to frequently used commands.

-Shortcut Menu

-At the top of the Shortcut Menu is the Context Toolbar.
-It contains some of the most commonly used commands in icon form.

-Below it is the pull-down menu.
+Mouse Buttons The left, right and middle mouse buttons have distinct meanings in SOLIDWORKS. - Select objects such as geometry, menus buttons, FeatureManager design tree. and objects in the • Right Activates a context sensitive shortcut menu.
+The differ depending on what object the cursor is ov represent shortcuts to frequently used command e contents of the menu er.
+These menus also s.
+Shortcut Menu At the top of the Shortcut Menu is the Context Toolbar .
+It contains some of the most commonly used commands in icon form. - 「「「」 ~ 』 () 1 「」 ~ 』 〔) 1 Below it is the pull-down menu.
 It contains other commands that are available in the context of the selection, in this example a face.

-The Context toolbar will also become available as you make selections with the left mouse button.
-It provides quick access to common commands.
+Select Tangency Selection Tools Zoom/Pan/Rotate R ecent Commands ► Face Image Transparency Note The Context toolbar will also become available with the left mouse button.
+It provides quick acc commands. as you make selections cess to common Ċ Middle Dynamically rotates, pans or zooms a part or ass embly.

-■ Middle

-Dynamically rotates, pans or zooms a part or assembly.
 Pans a drawing.
-Some menu items indicate a keyboard shortcut like this:

-Keyboard Shortcuts

-SOLIDWORKS conforms to standard Windows conventions for such shortcuts as Ctrl+O for File, Open; Ctrl+S for File, Save; Ctrl+Z for Edit, Undo and so on.
-In addition, you can customize SOLIDWORKS by creating your own shortcuts.
+Keyboard Shortcuts Some menu items indicate a keyboard shortcut li ike this: 4 SOLIDWORKS conforms to standard Windows shortcuts as Ctrl+O for File , Open ; Ctrl+S for F Edit , Undo and so on.
+In addition, you can custo by creating your own shortcuts. s conventions for such File, Save; Ctrl+Z for omize SOLIDWORKS